 "No, I won't!
 Because he's the ass here and I can see you're a lot like him."

-I've heard much worse said about Jack—I've heard much worse said about me—but I don't know, that was the star that broke the camel's back.
-I didn't think before I reeled back and punched him in the stomach in between the ribs, the place where it knocks the wind out of you.
+I've heard much worse said about Jack—I've heard much worse said about me—but I don't know, that was the straw that broke the camel's back.
+I didn't think before I reeled back and punched him in the solar plexus, the place where it knocks the wind out of you.
 It threw him halfway off the stool.
 One hand grabbed the counter so he wouldn't fall to the floor, the other grabbed his gut.

 "What is with your family?" he yelled, looking more disbelieved than angry.